supameow/Solve-mysteries-through-SQL./case#004/solution.md

 okay... killing for a Lambo

 ### 3. Let's find the Lambo dude
-Since the last clue we got is a Lambo car, let's chase all the Lambo owner and their script
+Since the last clue we got is a Lambo car, let's chase all the Lambo owners and their scripts
 ```sql
 select
    i.person_id,